mike-pittelko/stlink-v2-repair-and-toolkit/README.md

-# stlink-v2-toolkit
+stlink-v2-toolkit
 How to recover (or make from scratch) an stlink v2 board, and a bunch of other tools

+Clone and load the submodules in this repo:

+>git clone --recursive git@github.com:mike-pittelko/stlink-v2-toolkit.git

+or

+>git clone git@github.com:mike-pittelko/stlink-v2-toolkit.git

-Clone and load the submodules in this repo git clone --recursive git@github.com:mike-pittelko/stlink-v2-toolkit.git or git clone git@github.com:mike-pittelko/stlink-v2-toolkit.git and pull in the submodules you need: git submodule update [blackmagic,openocd,stlink,Stlink_V2.1_PCB,Stlink-Bootloaders,atom-stlink]
+and pull in the submodules you need:

+>git submodule update [blackmagic,openocd,stlink,Stlink_V2.1_PCB,Stlink-Bootloaders,atom-stlink]

 You need open-ocd and stlink installed: